 Event grant application process

-Community festival and event grants are intended to support the operations of festival and event producing organizations and can be directed to support the costs of:
+Community event grants are intended to support the operations of event producing organizations and groups, which can be directed to support the costs of:

-Organizations can apply once per year to the program stream they are eligible for:
+Organizations and groups can apply once per year to the program stream they are eligible for:

 Up and coming festivals and events: Grant requests of up to $5,000 to support organizers for events that are in year 2 or 3 of a reoccurring festival or event with an attendance of more than 200 but less than 10,000.
-Up and coming events with a demonstrated attendance of more than 10,000 can be considered for up to $10,000 in grant funding.
 City of Airdrie gift-in-kind contributions such as facility fee waivers will be considered and factored in as part of the request.

-Applications are open to organizations producing a festival or event for the citizens of Airdrie.
+Applications are open to organizations and groups producing an event for the citizens of Airdrie.

-Applications will be accepted throughout the year and reviewed every quarter until all available grant funds for the year have been allocated.
+Applications will be accepted throughout the year and reviewed two times (2) per year (March and September) until all available grant funds for the year have been allocated.
+Applicants will be notified by email within 30 days after the deadline.

 2023 intake periods